petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances/email-settings.md

 ## Password Changed Notification

-This template is for emails notifying users that their password has been changed.
+This template defines emails notifying users that their password has been changed.

 ![Notify users when their password changes.](./email-settings/images/05.png)